Aryan-gajrawat/Weather-Forecasting-/README.md

 # Weather-Forecasting-
-This PowerPoint presents a **project for weather forecasting using machine learning**, focusing on decision tree algorithms to predict rainfall and other weather conditions.
+weather forecasting using machine learning**, focusing on decision tree algorithms to predict rainfall and other weather conditions.
 Here’s a clear and structured explanation for documentation or a GitHub repository.[1]

 ## Project Overview